monsoonmaelstrom/book2/book2.md

 “I need a pen and paper.”

 “You have Peter’s journal, right?
-Just rip a page out of that,” Giorgi says with a shrug.
+Just rip a page out of that,” Giorgi comments with a shrug.

 I was going to give it back, but I can do that less a few pages, right?

 “Do you have anything to write with?”
-I ask him.
+I inquire.

 “No, but there’s bound to be something in one of these buildings.”